Designers elevate Chinese culture at Beijing Fashion Week

-BEIJING (Reuters) - China Fashion Week wrapped up seven days of catwalk shows on Tuesday, showcasing an array of cool and colorful as well as slightly odd creations by designers seeking to make a mark among the label-conscious.
+BEIJING, March 31 (Reuters) - China Fashion Week wrapped up seven days of catwalk shows on Tuesday, showcasing an array of cool and colourful as well as slightly odd creations by designers seeking to make a mark among the label-conscious.

 One of the hottest tickets of the week for autumn/winter 2015-2016 was for designer Hu Sheguang, whose fame soared last year when several models wearing his skyscraper heels stumbled on the catwalk.